FAQ - Pet Dental Care

 • Pets with a history of dental disease: Every 6-12 months

-• With regular home brushing: Less frequently
+• With regular brushing at home: Less frequently

 • Dental disease tends to worsen with age